ottohh/COMP.SE.110/docs/design-document_en.md

 ## 2.1 Functional Requirements

-- **Selecting search criteria**: The user must be able to select the travel budget, departure date, return date, and airport.
+- **Selecting search criteria**: The user must be able to select the travel budget, departure date, and airport.

 - **Data visualization**: The user should be able to view map-based visualizations of destinations, weather, and prices.